SonyaCore/HysteriaGen/README.md

 `faketcp` mode that allows servers and clients to communicate using a protocol that looks like TCP but does not actually go through the system TCP stack.
 This tricks whatever middleboxes into thinking it’s actually TCP traffic, rendering UDP-specific restrictions useless. (only works on linux and require root privileges)

-after specifying the protocol you have to set an authentication password for a password which will prompt you, pressing enter will generate a 6-character random password
+After specifying the protocol you have to set an authentication password for a password which will prompt you, pressing enter will generate a 6-character random password

 ## First time use ?